 How do I keep my plant looking tidy and not too stringy?

-You can also trim off any dead stems and shrived or dead pearls.
+Lastly, you can also trim off any dead stems and shrived or dead pearls.
 Pruning your plant back will also help promote fuller, more compact plants.

 Where to buy String of Pearls?

 Typically String of Pearls are easy plants to find at your local nursery.
 However, if your local plant store doesn’t carry them, they are an easy plant to purchase online, too.
-I’ve seen numerous shops on Etsy (baby ones)carrying them.
-And I love that Amazon is now selling them, too.

-You might be interested in some of my other Plant Care posts:
+You might be interested in some of my other Plant Care posts –

 Hi.
 I can’t get my string of pearls to thrive.
 I don’t know what else to try.
 They are in bright indirect light, I don’t over water… Yet they will not thrive.
 Any other suggestions on what to try?